train50000/belpercommunitychurch/_posts/2017-01-22-mayors-charity-walk.markdown

 ---
 Please pray for the mayor and his team as they set off on a 100 mile charity walk.
 <!--more-->

-Gary Spendlove, Belper's mayor for 2016/17 and managing director of a local clothing company, is doing a 100 mile walk around Derbyshire and Nottinghamshire at the end of January to raise awareness of carrying an organ donor card.
+Gary Spendlove, Belper's mayor for 2016/17, is doing a 100 mile walk around Derbyshire and Nottinghamshire at the end of January to raise awareness of carrying an organ donor card.

 The tough, hilly route will take in a number of local hospitals, in Belper, Matlock Bath, Chesterfield, Mansfield, Ilkeston and Derby.